 We are interested in protecting ourselves and our loved ones from fraud, scams, and identity theft.
-It seems to become more difficult with technological advancement.
-While technology is a common way criminals search for victims, there are other methods they may try to get your hard earned cash or access to your personal information.
-For example, someone says they will fix your roof, then does a partial job and charges you more than originally decided upon or you receive an unsolicited letter saying that you have won the Canadian lottery, but you just have to pay the taxes before you can receive your winnings.
+It seems to become more difficult with each technological advancement.
+While technology is a common way criminals search for victims, there are other methods they may try to get our hard earned cash or access to our personal information.
+For example, someone says they will fix our roof, then does a partial job and charges us more than originally decided upon or we receive an unsolicited letter saying that we have won the Canadian lottery, but we just have to pay the taxes before we can receive our winnings.

 The best defense against fraud and deception is to be well informed.
-Below you will find links to websites and documents to help you stay up-to-date on current fraud and potential scams and ways to protect yourself and your loved ones.
+Below are links to websites and documents to help stay up-to-date on current fraud and potential scams and ways to protect yourself and your loved ones.
 If you believe you or a loved one has been a victim of a scam, fraud, or identity theft, please contact your local authorities.

 General Information about Fraud and Scams

 - South Dakota Attorney General’s Consumer Protection: Enforces consumer protection laws for the benefit of all South Dakota citizens.

 - FBI Federal Bureau of Investigation: Provides tips on how you can protect you and your family from common fraudulent senior citizen schemes.